 When stakeholders transfer a part of their work from the real environment to the digital environment, the system of economic and technical norms also needs to be extended to all activities in the digital environment.
-Without such norms, TVET institutes may face many difficulties in developing their digital learning materials
+Without such norms, TVET institutes may face many difficulties in developing their digital learning materials.

 4. SUGGESTIONS AND RECOMMENDATIONS